TRAINING PERINATAL YOGA & YOGA-DOULA®

 However, parallel to scientific progress, birth lost its intimate and sacred character in favor of an overly medicalized process.

 Procedures for “painless delivery” have become the prevailing trend, with, amongst others, the frequent use of epidurals and “effortless delivery”.
 Caesarean section is commonly practiced for the “comfort” of the mother, without medical justification.
-Concurrently, other changes in maternity medical protocols became common, such as the reduction in the accepted time for dilation and increased usage of Pitocin (synthetic oxytocin, episiotomy etc.)
+Concurrently, other changes in maternity medical protocols became common, such as the reduction in the accepted time for dilation and increased injection of synthetic hormones, etc.

 Consequently, the place and role of the midwife practicing in maternity is changing.